Qihoo360/safe-rules/c-cpp-rules.md

     }
 }

-void bar()       // Non-compliant, mssing a unified style {
+void bar()       // Non-compliant, missing a unified style {
     if (cond) {
         ....